karinadelcheva/pitchforker/README.md

+# THIS API IS NO LONGER SUPPORTED AND WON'T WORK ON NEW WEBSITE FRONTEND.

 # Pitchfork API

 Unofficial Pitchfork API for scraping review text.
 Hugely influenced by the `pitchfork-api`, it's essentially an update on that.
 Many thanks to the great developers before us.